 German chamomile is an annual that blooms spring through summer.
 It is a member of the Asteraceae family, and is native to southern and eastern Europe.
 Growing up to 1-2 ft. in height, this plant is characterized by its thin stems, narrow leaves, and daisy-like appearance with white petals and a yellow center.
+At Lovelight Herb Farm it’s one of our favorite annuals to grow!

 A great way to utilize chamomile is in a bath soak.
 To start, draw your bath with lukewarm water, and once 1/3 of the tub is filled, add in your herbs.
 You may choose to use 6-8 drops of essential oil or 1 cup dried flowers in a soak bag or fine cloth (for fresh flowers, use 1.5 – 2 cups.)
 A chamomile soak can help soothe sore muscles and pains due to its anti-inflammatory and calming properties.
 If you would like to personalize your own recipe, here is a list of ingredients that can compliment your chamomile soak: